FNGill/FNGill/README.md

 - 👀 I’m interested in DEV, RE, BinEx
 - 🌱 I’m currently learning ^
 - 💞️ I’m looking to collaborate on ^^^
-- 📫 How to reach me ...
-You won't
 - 😄 Pronouns: ...
 Gill
 - ⚡ Fun fact: ...
 Gilly